 After using Pai Skincare for a few months, the difference was already insane.
 My skin texture was so much more even, the oiliness had all but disappeared from my forehead, and my face felt so soft.

-However, the tiny bumps on my forehead were still there in some degree – just a lot less noticeable.
+However, the tiny bumps on my forehead were still there to some degree – just a lot less noticeable.

-It was at the point where everyone I talked to about them would say they’re barely noticeable, but I knew they were there and my confidence was still failing because of it…
+It was at the point where everyone I talked to about them would say they were barely noticeable, but I knew they were there and my confidence was still failing because of it…

 I spent more time online searching for things on Google like:

 ‘why do I have tiny bumps on my forehead’

 ‘how to get rid of the small bumps on forehead’